IBM and Ferguson Awarded for Stand-Out Approach to Feedback During Usabilla Global Exchange

 Soon after implementing its first Usabilla feedback form, Ferguson uncovered the biggest pain point for customers on Ferguson.com—search and product findability.
 At the time, nearly 50% of its customers could not find the product they searched for.

 Soon after the changes were made, customers began seeing an improvement in their search experience, and unsuccessful search results dropped by 21%.
 A follow-up Usabilla survey also showed overall improvement and significant decreases in negative feedback.
-Conversion rates increased as well, by 11% from search results pages to product detail pages—up from 72% to 85%.
+Conversion rates increased as well, by 11% from search results pages to product detail pages.
+The end result was a total of 85% conversion for all product searches.

 Ferguson carries the saying, “Our job is never over,” and with the help of Usabilla feedback, its teams are alerted to additional pain points to address.